haipham2011/Flasky/test/README.md

 - When user open user page, it show user information according to table fields
 - When user click logout, it redirect to main page
 - When user not login but access /user link, it does not show user table

+## API tests
+1. /api/auth/token GET
+- When user request this url with username and password, it should return a token
+- When user request this url with wrong username and password, it should return error message

+2. /api/users GET
+- When user request this url, it should return a list of user

+3. /api/users POST
+- When user request this url, it should return a success message

+**What should improve**:
+- When put some field empty, API still allow to create new user which is opposite to UI behavior

+4. /api/users/{username} GET
+- When user request this url, it should return message token required
+- When user request this url with token, it should return successful message

+**What should improve**:
+- When user request this url with right token but wrong username, it should return an error message instead of successful one

+5. /api/users/{username} PUT
+- When user request this url, it should return message token required

+**What should improve**:
+- When put some field empty, API still allow to update new user which is opposite to UI behavior